-- We promote the use of travel alternatives such as video/phone conferencing; - We favour 'green' transport methods, such as our latest electrical power-drive vessels, and maintain our own vehicles to keep them as efficient as possible; - We endeavour to book more direct flight options and favour fuel efficient aircraft where possible; - We monitor our vessel CO2, SOX and NOX emissions and reduce them as much as possible in line with our Ship Energy Efficiency Management Plan (SEEMP); - Each office and vessel undertake Environmental Checklists to ensure they are operating as environmentally sustainably as possible. - We purchased two of the latest hybrid vessels available for our Nigeria 'Deep Blue' Project, powered by highly efficient electrical drive systems which save large amounts of fuel by: - Diesel-Electric (DE) and Diesel-Electric Slow (DES) modes for lower speeds; - 9% consumption saving due a bulbous bow; - 10-12% consumption saving due the hull vane; - Low-resistance hull design.
+- > We promote the use of travel alternatives such as video/phone conferencing; - We favour 'green' transport methods, such as our latest electrical power-drive vessels, and maintain our own vehicles to keep them as efficient as possible; - We endeavour to book more direct flight options and favour fuel efficient aircraft where possible; - We monitor our vessel CO2, SOX and NOX emissions and reduce them as much as possible in line with our Ship Energy Efficiency Management Plan (SEEMP); - Each office and vessel undertake Environmental Checklists to ensure they are operating as environmentally sustainably as possible. - We have built a very fuel efficient Unmanned Surface vessel (USV) which runs on sustainable biofuel with a carbon footprint 10 times lower than aluminium and 3 times lower than steel.
+She runs almost carbon-neutral (20% NOx and 35% pm emission reduction) burning approx. 80% less than equivalent manned vessels. - We purchased two of the latest hybrid vessels available for our Nigeria 'Deep Blue' Project, powered by highly efficient electrical drive systems which save large amounts of fuel by: - Diesel-Electric (DE) and Diesel-Electric Slow (DES) modes for lower speeds; - 9% consumption saving due a bulbous bow; - 10-12% consumption saving due the hull vane; - Low-resistance hull design.